DopplerHQ/gitops-secrets-nodejs/README.md

 ## Background and Motivation

+Exceeding AWS Lambda's 4KB environment variable limit is a common problem that also impacts platforms such as [Vercel](https://vercel.com/support/articles/how-do-i-workaround-vercel-s-4-kb-environment-variables-limit) and the [Serverless framework](https://www.serverless.com/framework/docs/providers/aws/guide/variables) who deploy on top of AWS Lambda.

+A SecretOps workflow that bundles encrypted secrets into a deployment eliminates such environment variable limits without insecure hacks such as storing unencrypted .env files in your builds.

-As creators of the [Doppler Universal Secrets Platform](https://www.doppler.com/) who provide secrets sync integrations for [Vercel](https://vercel.com/integrations/doppler) and [Serverless](https://docs.doppler.com/docs/enclave-installation-serverless), we've helped customers individually to work around this limitation.
+As creators of the [Doppler SecretOps Platform](https://www.doppler.com/) who provide secrets sync integrations for [Vercel](https://vercel.com/integrations/doppler) and [Serverless](https://docs.doppler.com/docs/enclave-installation-serverless), we built this to provide a secure solution for our customers and the open source community.

-But long-term, we wanted a generic, flexible and open source solution that both our customers and other teams experiencing the same issue could use.

 Our goal was to design a new way of accessing secrets in production that:

-- [x] Allowed for a secrets payload of any size
+- Allowed for a secrets payload of any size
-- [x] Could be up and running in minutes
+- Could be up and running in minutes
-- [x] Scaled to work in any environment, including local development
+- Scaled to work in any environment, including local development
-- [x] Could support the most restrictive serverless platforms
+- Could support the most restrictive serverless platforms
-- [x] Provided first class support for ES modules
+- Provided first-class support for ES modules
-- [x] Prevented unencrypted secrets from ever touching the file system
+- Prevented unencrypted secrets from ever touching the file system
-- [x] Abstracted away the complexity of secrets fetching using community contributed [providers](./src/providers/)
+- Abstracted away the complexity of secrets fetching using community-contributed [providers](./src/providers/)

 ## Providers

 A provider is designed to abstract away the complexities of fetching secrets from any secret manager or secrets store by exposing a single async `fetch` method.

-A secrets provider returns a plain Key-Value Object to ensure that serializing to and from JSON during encryption and decryption produces the same object structure originally fetched from the provider.
+A secrets provider returns a plain Key-Value Object to ensure that serializing to and from JSON during encryption and decryption produces the same object structure initially fetched from the provider.

 The current list of providers are: